darkrenaissance/darkfi/doc/src/arch/dao.md

 For the sake of clarity, we will not detail the storing of the trees themselves.
 For $𝐂$, the tree is stored in `db_info`, while $𝐍$ has a full on-disk representation.
-Instead the info in this section concerns the auxilliary data required for using the trees with snapshotted states.
+Instead the info in this section concerns the auxiliary data required for using the trees with snapshotted states.

 ## DB Merkle Roots